-In steps Sarah Josepha Hale, or the “Mother of Thanksgiving” who began a letter writing campaign in 1846 to government officials both at the state and national level to push for a national Thanksgiving holiday.
-For 17 years she sent letters until the US found itself in the grip of the Civil War and a president looking for a way to bring the nation together as one took up her cause.
-Abraham Lincoln in 1863 proclaimed that the last Thursday of November “as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”
+In steps Sarah Josepha Hale, or the “Mother of Thanksgiving”, who began a letter writing campaign in 1846 to government officials both at the state and national level to push for a national Thanksgiving holiday.
+For 17 years she sent letters until the US found itself in the grip of the Civil War and a president looking for a way to bring the nation together took up her cause.
+Abraham Lincoln, in 1863, proclaimed that the last Thursday of November “as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”

 The modern Thanksgiving

-Thanksgiving in modern times is not a religious day as it was in the past.
-Thanksgiving today is the start of the Christmas shopping season, at least it used to be.
+Thanksgiving in modern times is not as religious a day as it was in the past.
+Thanksgiving today is the start of the Christmas shopping season, at least it used to be although the start seems to be creeping up ever earlier.
 In 1939 during the Great Depression, Thanksgiving was set to fall on 30 November which would have left only 24 days until Christmas.